adamsilver/fdpb/registration.md

 The email address doesn't really need an additional hint.
 Unless you think a user really needs *e.g. yourname@example.com* which is what many designers place in placeholders.
 A double whammy of hard to use noise.

 Just because we can use a hint, doesn't mean we should.

+Back to password, we should say "your password must contain X, Y and Z".

 ## Why should they provide certain info.